 7 June Condition-Capturing Sensor Functions in Office Buildings June 7, 2018 By Gina Wurms office |Bluetooth Low Energy|, |Infrared|, |CO2|, |Light|, |server based| 0 Condition monitoring sensor enable the adaptation of climate control and lighting control to the actual room use in an office building.
 In this way, productivity can be and the well-being of the employees is increased and at the same time energy savings as well as a Optimization of the available space can be achieved.
 At a Glance overview of status information - such as room temperature, carbon dioxide content and lighting conditions light sensor: Automated control of room lighting conditions CO2 sensor: Automated control of carbon dioxide content Problem Definition A multitude of factors influence the well-being of people and affect the performance of the employee.
 Too high a carbon dioxide content, poor lighting conditions and too warm or too cold room temperatures at the workplace can significantly reduce performance.
 Solution Modern technology can help employees to find the optimum room climate. infsoft Locator Nodes can be extended by sensors that absorb values such as carbon dioxide content or room temperature and control third-party systems as required.
 This saves energy and increases employee productivity.
 In addition, the light can be controlled via sensors that set pre-configured light levels, adapt to the workplaces actually used or shut down the illuminance and close blinds during presentations.
 Technical Implementation CO2 sensors are installed in the office building to enable continuous and accurate monitoring of carbon dioxide levels to ensure a pleasant working environment for employees and visitors.
 The current room occupancy can be determined, for example, by installing infrared (IR) thermopile sensors.
 These measure the surface temperatures of objects and create a grid-like environmental sketch.
 All sensors communicate via Bluetooth or Wi-Fi with the infsoft Locator Nodes.
 The status information is linked to conditions in the Automation Engine, so that specific actions such as climate control in a room can be reported to building management systems.
 The building management system can then control the adaptation of the room climate to a target value.
 In addition, light sensors can measure the brightness in the room and control the lighting depending on the amount of daylight.
 Another application is in conference rooms.
 Here, the room can be darkened automatically during presentations.
 Use Case PDF for download Get the white paper for free Great introduction to the topic of indoor positioning Download Related Articles App-based Room Control in Office Buildings An employee app for companies offers intelligent control options to increase the comfort function for employees in everyday office life and at the same time reduce costs for the electrical installation of building technology.
 Read More Occupancy Analysis of Office Buildings With indoor positioning and tracking, the management of large offices can be made much more efficient.
 Findings on how employees actually use the office space enable them to plan office space better and adapt it to their needs.
 Read More Mobile Access Control System for Office Buildings The access to areas and rooms in office buildings can be managed reliably using a mobile access control system.
 Read More Visitor and Invitation Management in Office Buildings This use case from infsoft describes how visitor and invitation management in office buildings can be complemented by beacon technology.
 Read More Digital Room Signage in Office Buildings The use of E-Ink displays with an interface to the internal booking system enables efficient designation of conference rooms.
-Read More Automated Workflow Management in Offices This use case by infsoft illustrates how the use of software tools enable the automatic creation and assignment of tasks.
+Read More Room Environment Monitoring in Offices The continuous measurement and monitoring of environmental conditions in an office facilitates an optimal working environment for employees.
 Read More Comments are closed.